baldoinov/text-books/README.md

  ┗ 📜NOTES.md → This will be the standard file name for my notes.
 ```

-> There may be another random files inside the `book-name` folder and they're probably related to some misuse of the cwd in the exercises.
+> There may be other random files inside the `book-name` folder and they're probably related to some misuse of the cwd in the exercises.

 The books I've read to this moment are: